Motion sickness in VR

 How to tackle motion sickness in VR?

-Professional-grade headsets, such as Varjo XR-3 and VR-3, have made massive strides in eliminating motion sickness.
+Professional-grade headsets, such as the Varjo XR-4 have made massive strides in eliminating motion sickness.
 Varjo’s headsets can be used for hours on end without motion sickness experienced by the user.

 Capabilities that ensure a comfortable experience without motion sickness include: